grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-max-label-names-per-series

 This non-critical error occurs when Mimir receives a write request that contains a series with a number of labels that exceed the configured limit.
-The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-label-names-per-series` option.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-validation.max-label-names-per-series` option.

 > **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.